41 Important Japanese Honorifics and How to Use Them

 Keep this in mind when you’re studying your newspaper kanji!

-Sama is actually a more formal version of san.
+Sama is a more formal version of san.

-It’s usually used to refer to customers, those of higher rank, or to someone who has earned (or just warrants) your respect.
+It’s usually used to refer to customers, those of higher rank or to someone who’s earned (or just warrants) your respect.
 Customers of any kind of shop or service are automatically given the “utmost respect” status, so you’ll certainly have heard this if you’ve ever indulged in shopping in Japan.

-For now though, just stick to sama for people and companies and you’re off to a great start.
+For now though, just stick to sama for companies and respected people and you’re off to a great start.

 Another honorific heavily used in anime and Japanese series, senpai is used to address a senior in your school, your work, your club or any other group you might belong into.
 If you’re a sophomore, a freshman in your college is going to call you senpai.
 You’ll in turn use it to address or refer to a colleague with more experience.

-In a nutshell, you can use senpai with someone that is generally of the same rank as you but at a more senior level.
+In a nutshell, you can use senpai with someone who’s generally of the same rank as you but at a more senior level.